 Explanation of Gas Chromatography

 Gas Chromatography (GC) is a technique used to separate compounds in mixtures by analyzing the interaction that occurs between a gas (mobile phase) and a polymer material (stationary phase) contained within a long tube called a column.
-The column is used to isolate the individual components contained within a sample.
+The column is used to separate and isolate the individual components contained within a sample.
 While the GC is capable of measuring many other gases & compounds contained in a sample, our testing focuses primarily on the dissolved H2 gas.
 The test sample is injected into the GC injector port, and the dissolved hydrogen is “volatilized” (removed from the water) using heat.
 The volatilized sample is then forced into the column using a pressurized, inert carrier gas (typically argon or nitrogen).
-After traversing the length of the column, the gas passes through a thermal conductivity detector (TCD), where the presence of the gas influences the electrical characteristics of a tungsten-rhenium filament.
-The detector’s response will be proportional to the concentration of the dissolved hydrogen gas contained in the sample solution and will result in a small, but measurable, change in voltage drop.
-By comparing the detector’s response to a stored calibration standard, the GC can determine the unknown concentration of hydrogen present in the test sample.
+After traversing the length of the column, the gas passes through a thermal conductivity detector (TCD), where the presence of the gas influences the electrical characteristics of a Wheatstone bridge comprised of tungsten filaments.
+The detector’s response (area under the curve) will be a small, but measurable, change in voltage drop across the filaments, and will be proportional to the amount of dissolved hydrogen gas contained in the test sample.
+By comparing the detector’s response to a previously-stored calibration standard, the GC can determine the concentration of hydrogen present in the test sample.

 1. The Carrier Gas is introduced from a pressurized gas cylinder located outside of the machine.
 The carrier gas is used to transport the test sample through the machine.
 The carrier gas for testing H2 is usually nitrogen or argon.

 2. The flow rate & pressure of the carrier gas are controlled by a Flow Regulator to give the clearest separation of the components in the sample.